-In the unlikely event that you are unhappy with any element of our data-processing methods, do please contact the practice manager, Joanna Fursse at Chorleywood Health Centre in the first instance.
-If you feel that we have not addressed your concern appropriately, you have the right to lodge a complaint with the ICO.
-For further details, visit ico.gov.uk and select "Raising a concern" or telephone: 0303 123 1113.
-The Information Commissioner's Office is the regulator for the General Data Processing Regulations and offers independent advice and guidance on the law and personal data including your rights and how to access your personal information.
+If you are unhappy with any element of our data processing methods, contact the Practice Manager in the first instance.
+If you feel that we have not addressed your concern appropriately, you have the right to lodge a complaint with the Information Commissioner's Office (ICO).

+The ICO can be contacted on https://ico.org.uk and select "Raising a concern" or telephone: 0303 123 1113.

+The ICO is the regulator for data protection and offers independent advice and guidance on the law and personal data including your rights and how to access your personal information.